jjjj473/ggggg/README.md

 ## Features
 - Ephemeral browsing session (no persistent cookies or cache saved to disk)
 - Blocks network requests for common tracking scripts from major platforms without blocking access to the main sites.
 The default blocklist contains about 150 analytics and advertising domains.
-- Built‑in pages for viewing browsing history, downloads, settings and an about page
+- Built‑in pages including a customizable home page, history, downloads, settings and an about page
 - Basic developer tools enabled (open with F12)
 - Minimal interface with an address bar
 - Custom error pages when URLs fail to load or are invalid